Charles Egon III, Prince of Fürstenberg: Early life

 He was born in Donaueschingen in Baden-Württemberg on 4 March 1820.
 He was the son of Charles Egon II, Prince of Fürstenberg and Amalie of Baden.
 Among his siblings were Princess Marie Elisabeth, Princess Maria Amalia (who married Viktor I of Hohenlohe-Schillingsfürst, Duke of Ratibor), Prince Maximilian Egon I (who married Countess Leontine von Khevenhüller-Metsch), Prince Emil Egon (who married Countess Leontine von Khevenhüller-Metsch after his brother's death), and Princess Pauline Wilhelmine (who married Hugo, Prince of Hohenlohe-Oehringen).

 His father was the only son of the Austrian General Karl Aloys zu Fürstenberg (a grandson of Joseph Wilhelm Ernst, Prince of Fürstenberg) and Princess Elisabeth von Thurn und Taxis (a daughter of Alexander Ferdinand, 3rd Prince of Thurn and Taxis).
 His maternal grandparents were Charles Frederick, Grand Duke of Baden, and his second wife, Louise Caroline of Hochberg.
-As his grandparent's marriage was morganatic, his mother was born without princely status and excluded from the dynastic line of the House of Zähringen.
+As his grandparents' marriage was morganatic, his mother was born without princely status and excluded from the dynastic line of the House of Zähringen.
 She was accorded her mother's baronial status until 1796, when her mother was made Countess of Hochberg, at which time she assumed comital rank.